syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Getting-Started.md

 {% endtabs %}

-Essential DocIO allow you to create simple and multi-level lists.
+Essential&reg; DocIO allow you to create simple and multi-level lists.
 The following code snippet explains about how to create a numbered and bulleted list.

 {% tabs %}